COMP0016-IFRC-Team5/.github/README.md

   `list(map(lambda rec: rec.as_dict(), records))` to obtain the converted records as a list of dictionary.
-- Finally, you can use `df = pd.DataFrame.from_dict(converted_records)` to get a pandas dataframe for all of the records.
+- Finally, you can use `df = pd.DataFrame.from_dict(converted_records)` to get a pandas dataframe for all the records.
 The rest of the work will be done by `__convert_database()` in `_main.py`.